The Climb (2019 film): Release

 The film had its world premiere at the Cannes Film Festival in the Un Certain Regard section on May 17, 2019.
-Shortly after, Sony Pictures Classics acquired distribution rights to the film.
+A week later, Sony Pictures Classics acquired worldwide distribution rights outside France and German-speaking Europe to the film.
 It went on to screen at the Telluride Film Festival on August 30, 2019, the Toronto International Film Festival on September 6, 2019, and the Sundance Film Festival on January 24, 2020.

 It was scheduled to be released on March 20, 2020.
 Previously, Sony Pictures Classics stated they would go ahead with the release of the film despite the COVID-19 pandemic.
 However, it was later pulled from the schedule, and rescheduled to July 17, 2020.
-It was then delayed to October 9, 2020 and again to November 13, 2020.
+It was then delayed to October 9, 2020, and again to November 13, 2020.

 Reception

 Box office

 In its domestic opening weekend, the film grossed $103,500 from 408 theaters.